 What to do with all that zucchini

-Try substituting almond flour for the breadcrumbs to make the recipe gluten-free and lower carb.
+Try substituting almond flour or gluten-free breadcrumbs for the breadcrumbs to make the recipe gluten-free and lower carb.
 In addition, if you don’t like dill you can always substitute a fresh herb of your choice.
 Similarly, fresh mint and basil would both work well in this recipe.